How to stop spam text messages: Prevent, block and report

 We all hate spam text messages!
 And if it seems like you’ve been receiving more of them, it’s not just your imagination – as spam email and spam calls face increasing obstacles in the form of blocklists and government regulations, spammers have been increasingly turning to spam text messages.

-Although the Federal Trade Commission now bans unsolicited commercial text messages (AKA spam) in the United States, the numbers have hit a new high.
-According to one study, more than 87 billion spam texts were sent in 2021.
-This is in part the result of our shifting communication patterns, as more people prefer texting over calling – and absolutely refuse to answer the phone if they don’t recognize the number – telemarketers and phone scammers alike are having a harder time getting through.
+This is in part due to our shifting communication patterns: more people prefer texting over calling, and absolutely refuse to answer the phone if they don’t recognize the number.
+So, telemarketers and phone scammers alike are having a harder time getting through, which makes text messages a better option for them.

 1. Why spam texts are dangerous